Vasily Stalin

-Vasily Iosifovich Stalin Dzhugashvili (ვასილი იოსების ძე სტალინი ჯუღაშვილი, Василий Иосифович Сталин Джугашвили; 21 March 1921 – 19 March 1962) was the youngest son of Joseph Stalin, born from his second wife, Nadezhda Alliluyeva.
+Vasily Iosifovich Stalin (Note: Василий Иосифович Сталин) (later Dzhugashvili; (Note: Джугашвили) 21 March 1921 – 19 March 1962) was the youngest son of Joseph Stalin, born to his second wife, Nadezhda Alliluyeva.
 He joined the Air Force when Nazi Germany launched Operation Barbarossa, the invasion of the Soviet Union, in 1941.
 After the war, he held a few command posts, one of them being Commander of the Air Forces of the Moscow Military District in 1948.
 After his father died in 1953, Vasily lost his authority and succumbed to severe alcohol dependency.
 He criticized Soviet leaders, and was ultimately arrested and sent to prison.
 He was later granted clemency, though he spent the remainder of his life between imprisonment and hospitalization until he died in 1962.

 Early life

 Vasily was born on 21 March 1921, the son of Joseph Stalin and Nadezhda Alliluyeva.
 He had an older half-brother, Yakov Dzhugashvili (born 1907), from his father's first marriage to Kato Svanidze, and a younger sister, Svetlana, born in 1926.
 The family also took in Artyom Sergeyev, the son of Fyodor Sergeyev, a close friend of Joseph.
 Fyodor died in an accident four months after the birth of Artyom, so the boy was raised in the Stalin household.

 As his mother was interested in pursuing a professional career, a nanny, Alexandra Bychokova, was hired to look after Vasily and Svetlana.
 On 9 November 1932 Vasily's mother shot herself.
 To conceal the suicide, the children were told that Alliluyeva had died of peritonitis, a complication from appendicitis.
 It would be 10 years before they learned the truth of their mother's death.
 Svetlana would later write that the death of their mother had a profound impact on her brother.
 She noted that he started to drink alcohol at the age of 13, and in drunken episodes would curse and attack her.
 He became increasingly violent, especially towards Svetlana, and would be quite disruptive at Zubalovo, a dacha outside Moscow, his primary residence.

 After the death of Alliluyeva, Joseph Stalin ceased to visit his children; only the nursemaid and head of Stalin's security guards looked after Vasily and his sister.
 With his father absent, Vasily became close to Karl Pauker, an NKVD officer who worked as a bodyguard for his father.
 Pauker frequently travelled out of the Soviet Union and would bring back gifts to the younger Stalin, though during the Great Purge he fell out of favor with Joseph Stalin, and he was shot in August 1937.
 Vasily spent time with other guards as well, drinking with them.
 He would later reflect that his entire life had been "spent among adults, among guards" and that it left a "deep mark on the whole of [his] private life and character".
 He tried to gain the attention of his father, writing letters about what he was doing, but Stalin did not reciprocate.